Ventu012/P1_FindingLaneLines/writeup_template.md

     <img src="https://github.com/Ventu012/P1_FindingLaneLines/blob/main/test_images_output/solidWhiteCurve_output.jpg" width="500" />
 </div>

+---

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
-1. computing the slope and intercept for each line
+1. Computing the slope and intercept for each line
-2. dividing the lines into two groups: lines with positive slope and lines with negative slope
+2. Dividing the lines into two groups: lines with positive slope and lines with negative slope
-3. computing the average slope and intercept for each of the two group of lines
+3. Computing the average slope and average intercept for each of the two groups of lines.
+This is done considering only lines with length greater than 80 and a slope, in absolute value, between 0.5 and 0.8
-4. using the avg slope and intercept computed in the previous step reconstruct the two lines
+4. Using the average slope and intercept computed in the previous step reconstruct the two lines (left and right)

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings of the current pipeline

-One potential shortcoming would be what would happen when the road is not straight but turns to the left or the right, or even during a change in the slope of the road (uphill/downhill).
-Using a first grade equation (y=mx+b) to derive the lane lines, even a small curve in the lanes could lead to missinterpretaions.
+A potential flaw could be what would happen when the road is not straight but turns left or right, or even when a slope change (uphill / downhill) occurs.
+Using a first degree equation (y = mx + b) to derive lane lines, even a small curve in the lanes could lead to misinterpretations.

-Another potential shortcoming would be extracting a region of interest from original images using fixed parameters.
-This could lead to filter out the lane lines that we are trying to detect when the road changes its shape.
+Another potential flaw would be the extraction of a region of interest from the original images using fixed parameters.
+This could lead to filtering out the lane lines we are trying to detect when the road changes shape.

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements for the current pipeline

-A possible improvement to the detection of curve lane lines could be to use an higher grade equation to derive the lane lines.
+A possible improvement in detecting curved lane lines could be the use of a higher degree equation to compute lane lines.
-But this could lead to worsen the performance of the pipeline.
-The final goal would be to find the right tradeoff between accuracy and performance.
+But this could lead to poor pipeline performance.
+The ultimate goal would be to find the right compromise between precision and performance.

-In the case of the fixed parameter a possible improvement could be to use
+In the case of the region of interest computed using fixed parameters, a possible improvement could be to use variable parameters computed at each step based on the lane line calculated in the previous steps.
+In this way we could detect a change in the shape of the lane lines and adjust the region of interest accordingly.